 Sapphire 3.
 ‘The Qliphoth is a key to higher or more advanced initiation.’

-Grant used the term ‘Qliphoth’ in both the particular sense, as relating to demons, as defined by their name, character or signature, and in the universal sense, as all thing that appear whatsoever (Malkuth).
+Grant used the term ‘Qliphoth’ in both the particular sense, as relating to demons, as defined by their name, character or signature, and in the universal sense, as all things that appear whatsoever (Malkuth).
+The ambiguous use of symbolism is one of the elementary skills of the anti-initiatic movement.
 Grant developed the idea that all Qliphoth, ‘evil shells of matter’, are masks of emptiness or absence.
+Through quite ordinary and inferior magical means, such as evocation, one might somehow attain what might otherwise take years of yoga practice—or that is the implication, and the way that many persons have taken this.
+It is nothing but an outwardly more intelligent form of diabolism such as may suit the antiquarian or art collector with time on his hands.

-The evocation of demons or spirits is ordinary magical practice that is best done within the strict parameters of ceremonial working.
-The Goetic spirits, for example, were conceived through the dualistic framework of monotheistic religion.
-It is necessary to understand the theology of sin and redemption before undertaking such operations—unless it is the aim of the magician to become enslaved by blind forces.
-Such spirits do not convey knowledge of spiritual matters.
+The evocation of demons or ‘spirits’ forms part of the repertoire of magical practices and is far more dangerous than modern day practitioners can even imagine, owing to their psychological way of thinking about everything.
+The magician easily becomes enslaved by blind forces.
+Such spirits cannot possibly convey knowledge of spiritual matters and cannot be relied on in any matter at all.
 The ‘Tunnels of Set’ were an invention of Grant, a work of evocation that he carried out over many years (Typhonian Trilogies).
 Entering these tunnels, as Grant defined them, is to enter a dream world, more or less nightmarish, that Grant conjured with the help of an obscure writing by Aleister Crowley on the Tarot trumps and their paths, Liber 231.
 The ‘real’ Tunnels of Set are pathways between the stars, ultimately leading beyond the stars.
 These were symbolised in Egyptian hieroglyphics; they adorn the interior of certain pyramids and tombs.
 They lead out of the underworld, not into it.
 The tunnels of Kenneth Grant lead into the underworld of his creation, and provide no means of escape thereby.

 Sapphire 4.
 ‘The Qabalah is primarily useful in producing magical formulae.
 A magical formula may be a key to more advanced levels of initiation.’